From 10 months Β· 4 foods

 Cook potato until soft; raw or undercooked potato is hard.
 A very sticky, gluey mash can cling to the mouth, so loosen it or serve a fluffier texture.
 Keep pieces small and watch as your baby eats.

-General informational content, not medical advice.
+Chat with Lumi in the appGeneral informational content, not medical advice.
 Always consult your pediatrician about introducing new foods, especially if your baby has any medical conditions or family history of allergies.

 Get prep for your baby's exact age, track what you've introduced, and plan the week.
 Free to try.